Yealink T56A: Reliability, Embodied

 With the standard SIP phone, the on-screen interface is identical to the classic Yealink look and navigation.
 The standard SIP T56A is also a Teams-certified device, regardless.

 On the other hand, the T56 Teams IP phone is more than just being a Teams-certified device.
 The Teams IP version functions more as a standalone Teams device.
 Think of it as a Yealink hard phone box accommodating a Team’s softphone.

 The difference is not insignificant, and potential buyers are encouraged to pay attention to which version is being purchased.

 The standard SIP device and the Teams IP phone are actually certified by Microsoft Teams.
 The difference is that whereas the SiP ones are optimized for the Teams app in terms of firmware, the Teams-ready devices are more like a hardware extension to the Teams app.

 That is, the phone’s entire on-screen navigation is customized in accordance with the app’s features and overall appearance.
 This is why it’s called a standalone Teams device’.

 Appearance & Design

 One of the most attractive features of the T56A is its tablet-like display.
 It is 7-inch large, it delivers rich-color images and it has a capacitive touchscreen.
 This means that users can do more with their fingers.
 For example, they can pinch to zoom certain portions of the screen.

-In addition, there’s a flashing indicator at its upper right side.
+Also, there’s a flashing indicator on its upper right side.
 This is very familiar to the indicator light that smartphones have.
 Its purpose is also to signal call status or notify about any missed messages or calls.

 The T56A’s screen remains static.
 That is, it cannot be tilted back and forth.